Panasonic TZ200 vs Sony RX100 V

 The TZ200 writes its imaging data to SDXC cards, while the RX100 V uses SDXC or Memory Stick PRO Duo cards.
 Both cameras can use UHS-I cards, which provide for Ultra High Speed data transfer of up to 104 MB/s.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Panasonic Lumix DC-TZ200 and Sony Cyber-shot DSC-RX100 V and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the TZ200 and the RX100 V are recent models that are part of the current product line-up.
-The RX100 V replaced the earlier Sony RX100 IV, while the TZ200 followed on from the Panasonic TZ100.
+The TZ200 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the RX100 V has been discontinued (but can be found pre-owned on ebay).
+As a replacement in the same line of cameras, the RX100 V was succeeded by the Sony RX100 VI.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.

 So how do things add up?
 Which of the two cameras – the Panasonic TZ200 or the Sony RX100 V – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Panasonic Lumix DC-TZ200:

 - Fewer buttons to press: Is equipped with a touch-sensitive rear screen to facilitate handling.

 - Easier time-lapse photography: Has an intervalometer built-in for low frequency shooting.